-Practical activities are in context of the core skills.
-Coaches will work towards understanding these core skills, while building specific coaching tools to aid the delivery of fun and productive sessions.
-The course will involve a mix of theory and practical sessions to aid the cognitive understanding and skills to be efficient on a board in the context of racing.
+Practical activities are in context of the core skills covered in the Racing Handbook (Technical Manual).
+Coaches will work towards understanding these core skills, whilst building specific coaching tools to aid the delivery of fun and productive sessions.
+The course will involve both bank and water based practices.
+The content can be used to develop the understanding of the skills in Racing, some training theory and discipline specific coaching practice.

-Providers must realise that not all the skills and content within this document can be covered and that by information gathering and understanding your participant needs will steer what aspects you will cover on the programme in specific sessions such as Session 3 - Warmups, Session 4 - Information Gathering, Session 5 - Analysis and Evaluation, Sessions 6, 7 and 13 - Coaching Sessions, Session 14 - Developing Performance and Session 15 - Incident Management.
+Providers must realise that not all the skills and content within this document can be covered and that, by information gathering and understanding, your participant needs will steer what aspects you will cover on the programme in specific sessions such as Session 3 - Games with Aims, Session 4 - Information Gathering, Session 5 - Analysis and Evaluation, Sessions 7, 8 and 12 - Coaching Sessions, Session 14 - Performance Analysis and Session 15 - Incident Management.